 Harry and Sally are in their mid-50s and have fairly comfortable savings.
 Harry is ready for freedom, i.e. to become an early retiree and stop working.
 He might do some part-time consulting work for a few more years, but he’s not too hot about it.
 Sally is a dedicated teacher and she wants to keep working for a few more years, until she’s 60.
 By then, Sally will get a state pension, which is only partly adjusted for inflation every year.
 Harry will be eligible for Social Security at FRA (Full Retirement Age) and Sally will get spousal Social Security, although they are not too sure if they should postpone till 70 or not.
 Harry and Sally are now US citizens, but they originated from another country where they worked for a decade before moving to the US.
 They will therefore get a modicum of retirement income from their country of origin.
 Harry and Sally’s surviving parents are unfortunately ailing and told them to expect some level of inheritance in the coming decade.
 Finally, Harry and Sally plan to downsize their (empty nest) house when Sally stops working and move to a sunnier location.
 By then, their mortgage will be paid for.

-This article will go through time value of money concepts, from very simple math to more complex computations, in order to answer this thorny question.
+This article will go through time value of money and amortization concepts, from very simple math to more complex computations, in order to answer this thorny question.
 It turns out that a few spreadsheet formulas can provide a solid answer, irrespective of the complexity of the cash flow situation.

 All computations and formulas can be found in the ‘PV Math Blog’ tab of the following Google sheet: http://bit.ly/2WuNmvf (readers should make their own copy and review it as they proceed through the article).